Artificial sweeteners and other sugar substitutes

 Artificial sweeteners are also popular for home use.
 Some can even be used in baking or cooking.
 Certain recipes may need modification, though, because artificial sweeteners provide no bulk or volume, as does sugar.
 Check the labels on artificial sweeteners for appropriate home use.

 Some artificial sweeteners may leave an aftertaste.
-Try different artificial sweeteners to find one or a combination that you enjoy.
+You may need to experiment with artificial sweeteners to find one or a combination that you enjoy most.

 Possible health benefits of artificial sweeteners

 - Weight control.
 One of the most appealing aspects of artificial sweeteners is that they are non-nutritive — they have virtually no calories.
 In contrast, each gram of regular table sugar contains 4 calories.
 A teaspoon of sugar is about 4 grams.
-For perspective, consider that one 12-ounce can of a sweetened cola contains 10 teaspoons of added sugar, or about 150 calories.
-If you're trying to lose weight or prevent weight gain, products sweetened with artificial sweeteners, rather than with higher calorie table sugar, may be an attractive option.
+For perspective, consider that one 12-ounce can of a sweetened cola contains 8 teaspoons of added sugar, or about 130 calories.
+If you''re trying to lose weight or prevent weight gain, products sweetened with artificial sweeteners rather than with higher calorie table sugar may be an attractive option.
 On the other hand, some research has suggested that consuming artificial sweeteners may be associated with increased weight, but the cause is not yet known.

 Possible health concerns with artificial sweeteners

-Artificial sweeteners have been scrutinized intensely for decades.
+Artificial sweeteners have been the subject of intense scrutiny for decades.
 Critics of artificial sweeteners say that they cause a variety of health problems, including cancer.
-That's largely because of studies dating to the 1970s that linked saccharin to bladder cancer in laboratory rats.
+That''s largely because of studies dating to the 1970s that linked saccharin to bladder cancer in laboratory rats.
 Because of those studies, saccharin once carried a warning label that it may be hazardous to your health.

 The FDA has also established an acceptable daily intake (ADI) for each artificial sweetener.
 This is the maximum amount considered safe to consume each day over the course of your lifetime.
 ADIs are intended to be about 100 times less than the smallest amount that might cause health concerns.